CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Room darkening can help in the fall too, since it lessens the odds of the early morning sun waking your child before you want them to get up.
 You might also want to pick baby up from the crib 10 minutes later each morning during the lead-up week—but that depends on your child’s temperament and how comfortable you feel letting them hang out solo (if they’re a screamer in the morning, it might not be worth it to you!).

-If you’ve got a toddler or a young child, Millette suggests using a sleep clock, such as the Good Nite Lite, which shows a sun at the time your child is supposed to get up and a moon at bedtime.
+If you’ve got a toddler or a young child, Millette suggests using a sleep clock that changes color according to the time your child is supposed to get up and their bedtime.
 This isn’t just effective for time changes, she says—it also can help you train an early riser not to wake you up too early in the morning and may help with bedtime battles.

 Adjusting After the Time Change